carhaas/overpass-nlmaps/INSTALL.md

 Additionally one can specify "-l latlong_file" which is the location of the file which will contain the GPS location of all relevant entities (node, way or relation) found for the query.

+Alternative, adding "-g" will write geojson information into the latlong_file instead.
+This information can be used by a graphical user interface to display further information about an entity.

 To connect the backend with your own C++ project look at this file: src/overpass-api/dispatch/osm3s_query_nlmaps.cc Some relevant code: